Immunoglobulin Y: Laboratory aspects

-Functionally, IgY is partially comparable to Immunoglobulin E (IgE), as well as to IgG.
-However, in contrast to IgG, IgY does not bind to Protein A, to Protein G, or to cellular Fc receptors.
-Furthermore, IgY does not activate the complement system.
-The name Immunoglobulin Y was suggested in 1969 by G.A.
+In contrast to IgG, IgY does not bind to protein A, to protein G, or to mammalian Fc receptors.
+Furthermore, IgY does not activate the mammalian complement system.
+These are useful lab methods to demonstrate their difference from mammalian IgG and are not to be burdened with any biological meaning.

+The name immunoglobulin Y was suggested in 1969 by G.A.
 Leslie and L.W.
 Clem, after they were able to show differences between the immunoglobulins found in chicken eggs, and immunoglobulin G. Other synonymous names are Chicken IgG, Egg Yolk IgG, and 7S-IgG.

 Bioanalytic applications

 As compared to mammalian antibodies, IgY offers various advantages for the targeted extraction of antibodies and their application in bioanalysis.
 Since the antibodies are extracted from the yolks of laid eggs, the method of antibody production is non-invasive.
 Thus, no blood must be taken from the animals for the extraction of blood serum.

 The available quantity of a given antibody is considerably increased through repeated egg laying from the same hen.
 The cross-reactivity of IgY with proteins from mammals is also markedly less than that of IgG.
 Furthermore, the immune response against certain antigens in chickens is more strongly expressed than in rabbits or other mammals.

 Of the immunoglobulins arising during the immune response, only IgY is found in chicken eggs.
 Thus, in preparations from chicken eggs, there is no contamination with Immunoglobulin A (IgA) or Immunoglobulin M (IgM).
 The yield of IgY from a chicken egg is comparable to that of IgG from rabbit serum.

 One disadvantage of IgY, as compared to mammalian antibodies, is that the isolation of IgY from egg yolk is more difficult than the isolation of IgG from blood serum.
 This is due in large part to the fact that IgY cannot be bound with Protein A and Protein G. Thus, it cannot be separated from other components of the assay, for example from other proteins.
 Additionally, the egg yolk's rich store of lipids and lipoproteins must be removed.
 Antibody-containing blood serums, on the other hand, can sometimes be directly used in bioanalysis, i.e., without complicated isolation steps.